HD sound check at the Berlin Philharmonic: Second look at stellar streaming concerts

 For many listeners back then, it was just too much bother.
 Connecting the Internet from a desktop computer to a television, and using the home’s best loudspeakers, often meant re-thinking functions and hard wiring that had existed in separate rooms entirely (such as office, living room and den).

-This may finally be the year that the Berlin Philharmonic’s Digital Concert Hall, the orchestra’s broadcasting website, gets the audience it deserves.
+With technology as advanced as it now clearly is, this may finally be the year that the Berlin Philharmonic’s Digital Concert Hall, the orchestra’s broadcasting website, gets the audience it deserves.

 Was there high-tech in your holiday bounty?
 With the new Internet TVs, converged phone/TV/Internet services, awesome wireless devices and screaming data speeds, the impediments to receiving live HD concerts in the home are steadily disappearing.
 The Berlin Philharmonic has tweaked technical performance and pricing options on its end, too.